Families First Network logo

 Traditional foster care (family foster homes)

 Foster parents open their hearts and homes to children who can no longer remain safely in their homes because of abuse or neglect.
-In these homes, children live with one or more non-relative, adult caregivers who have been trained, assessed, and licensed to provide a loving home.
-FamiliesFirst Network and our community partners license and manage these “Level II” foster home placements across Escambia, Santa Rosa, Walton and Okaloosa counties.
+In these homes – called “Level II placements” – children live with one or more non-relative, adult caregiver who has been trained, assessed, and licensed to provide a loving home.

 Relative or kinship care

 Placing children with a blood relative or close family friend (referred to as kinship care) can help maintain a sense of connection.
 Both types of caregivers require a background check and a home study to ensure safety and suitability in the home.
-These same caregivers can elect to become licensed as “Level I” foster home placements which comes with additional financial benefits and other supports.
-FamiliesFirst Network is the only provider who licenses and manages these “Level I” foster home placements across Escambia, Santa Rosa, Walton and Okaloosa counties.
+These same caregivers can elect to become licensed as “Level I” foster home placements, which comes with additional financial benefits and other supports.

 Shared family care